IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ### Tokenized Sharing: Starting with a Raw UID2

-Tokenized sharing starting with a raw UID2 is common for [sharing via tracking pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-tracking-pixels).
+Tokenized sharing starting with a raw UID2 is common for [sharing via creative pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-creative-pixels).
 It can also be used in other scenarios.
 For details, see  [Tokenized Sharing from Raw UID2s](sharing-tokenized-from-raw.md).

 If you're starting with a raw UID2, follow these steps: